 To achieve success, students are expected to submit work in each course weekly.
 Students can learn at their own pace; however, “any pace” still means that students must make progress in the course every week.
 To measure learning, students complete self-checks, practice lessons, multiple choice questions, projects, discussion-based assessments, and discussions.
 Students and families are expected to maintain regular contact with teachers because, when teachers, students, and parents work together, students are successful.

-Required Materials – Please view the list of materials before registering.
+Required Materials – Please view the Art Supply List before registering.